 A coach may request that the opposing team begin their weigh in process as soon as 60 Minutes before the scheduled start time.
 Any player that is not present at the time of the weigh in request WILL NOT BE ELIGIBLE TO PLAY UNTIL HALF TIME PER LEAGUE RULES.
 There are no exceptions to the rule.
 Players must have their jersey and helmet at weigh in time.
 Those weighing over the accepted weight limit for their age division must display a stripe on their helmet for that game.
 Players with a stripe are limited to the 5 lineman positions.
 A player’s stripe may be added or removed from game to game depending on weight.
 An increase will be added to the weight limit for that age division per league rules.

-Each family is required to complete a minimum of 6 hours of volunteer work for the club.
+Each family is required to complete volunteer hours for the club.

-Other opportunities are chain gang, taking pictures at games, video taping games, announcing games, writing game summaries for the newspaper, tracking play counts, working at or setting up special events such as weigh in, Friday Night Lights, Orange and Black Scrimmage, Tiger Time Out and Cheer Fest.
+Opportunities include chain gang, taking pictures at games, video taping games, announcing games, writing game summaries for the newspaper, tracking play counts, working at or setting up special events such as weigh in, Friday Night Lights, Orange and Black Scrimmage and Cheer Fest.

 These will be coordinated and tracked by your team manager.